Yibizo/Software-Requirements/README.md

 Describe the software being specified.
 Include benefits, objectives, and goals.
 This should relate to overall business goals, especially if teams outside of development will have access to the SRS

 ## Definitions and Acronyms
-- STEM:
+- STEM: an abbreviation for science, technology, engineering, and mathematics education
-- STEAM:
+- STEAM: an abbreviation for science, technology, engineering, arts, and mathematics education
 -
 Include any non-trivial definition or acronym used in the document.

 # Overall Description
-The team's going to build a new product
-Describe what you’re going to build.
+The team's going to build a videogame from scratch Describe what you’re going to build.
 Is it an update to an existing product?
 Is it a new product?
 Is it an add-on to a product you’ve already created?

 These are important to describe upfront, so everyone knows what you’re building.